jayadeep8712/FaceIQ-Face_Detection_App/README.md

 1. Include the API key in your requests.
 2. Make POST requests to the API endpoint with your image data.

-## Documentation

-For detailed usage instructions and API documentation, please visit our [API Documentation](link-to-api-docs).

-## Feedback and Support

-We value your feedback.
-If you encounter issues or have suggestions, please contact our support team at support@faceiqapi.com.

 ## License